abilandz/PH8124/Lecture_8/Lecture_8.md

 File produced by script: testHD.sh
 Sum is: 12.67
 ```
 Note that we did not need to use **echo** in the body of 'here documents' to dump any text into the file 'output.log'.
-On the other hand, if we would have used code block ```{ ... }``` to achieve the same results, the code inside the code block would be clogged with **echo** statements:
+On the other hand, if we would have used the code block ```{ ... }``` to achieve the same results, the code inside the code block would be clogged with **echo** statements:

 ```bash
 #!/bin/bash